 But the ER model and UML are just some of the data modeling techniques or languages in use today.
 There are other modeling techniques, too, like the Hierarchical Model, Object-oriented Model, and Object-relational Model.

-Similarly, other data structuring languages include Information Engineering, IDEF1X, and Barker Notation.
+Similarly, other data modeling languages include Information Engineering, IDEF1X, and Barker Notation.

 Types of Data Modeling